techops-recsys-grad-hiring/joi-grad-library-management-system-java/README.md

 ## Extension 1:

 Implement a feature where users should be able to borrow books if available and save these borrowing details.
+It should have below validations:
+Verify user is present in system and book is available.

 **Example 1**
 ```